Group Audio Conference Call Basics for Participants

 Group Audio Conference Attendance

-First, you'll need to know what time, in local time, you want everyone to call into the group audio conference.
+First, you'll need to know what time, in local time, you want everyone to call into your group conference call.

-It's common these days for group calls to include an international audience.
+It's common these days for group calls to include international guests.

 The call's start time might be expressed in GMT, UTC, or the host's own time zone.